spanners/dissertation/dissertation/sections/pilot2.markdown

-Using the IDE I have augmented to gather click data, and a pre-questionnaire to determine level of expertise (See Section \ref{pilot2-pre-questionnaire}), I will two independent pilots of users completing the same task in either Elm or JavaScript.
+Using the IDE I have augmented to gather click data, and a pre-questionnaire to determine level of expertise (See Section \ref{pilot2-pre-questionnaire}), I will split the sample of users completing the same task by language: into either Elm or JavaScript.

 The task (See code listings \ref{MovingBox.elm} and \ref{MovingBox.js} for the Elm and JS versions, respectively) is designed in such a way as to approximate the